anupam-kumar-krishnan/anupam-kumar-krishnan/README.md

 # Hi there 👋
-  I'm a computer Science student👨‍💻 paving a path to become a Web developer⚡ from Dr. D.Y.Patil College of Engineering👨‍🎓
+  I'm a 3rd year computer Science student👨‍💻 currently on my journey of B.E.⚡ from Dr. D.Y.Patil College of Engineering👨‍🎓

-  🌟I'm a 🧑
+# 🌟I'm a 🧑

       ✨Competitive Coder